-- Start by proving USB device mode works before you touch OpenPGP behavior.
+- Prove USB device mode works before touching OpenPGP behavior

 - If

-lsusbworks butpcsc_scandoesn’t, you likely don’t have a real CCID interface yet. - If
+lsusbworks butpcsc_scandoes not, you do not have a real CCID interface yet - If

-- If you care about theft and cloning, prefer the hardware-backed path.
+- If you care about theft and cloning, prefer the hardware-backed path over software-only

-Spoiler alert: there isn’t one “right” way to get YubiKey-like smartcard behavior on a Raspberry Pi.
-There are two main paths, and they trade convenience for key safety.
+There is not one right way to get YubiKey-like smartcard behavior on a Raspberry Pi.
+There are two main paths and they trade convenience for key safety.

 Path A: Software OpenPGP card on the Pi

-Why you’d pick it: you want the workflow fast, and you’re okay with “good enough” protection for a home lab or low-risk signing.
+Pick this path when you want the workflow fast and you are okay with protection that is good enough for a home lab or low-risk signing setup.

-Path B: Pi as the USB front-end, keys stay on real secure hardware
+Path B: Pi as USB front-end, keys on real secure hardware

-Why you’d pick it: you care about theft and offline copying risk more than having the simplest setup.
+Pick this path when theft and offline copying risk matter more than having the simplest setup.

 Quick comparison